Pleasantville Cottage Campus

 Making things better in your life doesn’t always work out in your favor.
 There’s always something to throw you off track and you end up right back where you started.
 I went down a struggling path a thousand times and back.
 Somehow, I always succeeded in getting back up from a challenging situation.
 However, I managed to change my life for the better by simply making one decision, going to college… How was I going to do that?
 Who was going to help me?
 Read more >

 Residential care provides a safe, supervised, nurturing setting that is necessary to resolve our children’s problems.
 Because of their difficulties, these children often need intensive support to learn how to become productive members of society.

 For decades, volunteers from all over Westchester County have been helping our children.
-Currently, 567 locals regularly visit the Pleasantville Cottage Campus -- many with their children.
-The love and encouragement of our volunteers has an enormous positive impact on the kids and the volunteer as well.
+Currently, 567 locals regularly visit the Pleasantville Cottage Campus — many with their children.
+The love and encouragement of our volunteers has an enormous positive impact on the kids and on the volunteers as well.

 What a Volunteer Means to Me

 “My mentor means a lot to me.
 She’s a sweet, caring person who understands my problems and gives me good advice.
 She also makes me feel very special by coming to spend time with me, giving me smiles and positive thoughts.”
 Read more.

 The Pleasantville Cottage Campus includes five programs that serve children at severe risk:

 - Pleasantville Cottage School is a program that serves children with long-term emotional and behavioral challenges.